 One limitation of this study is the within-participant design, which enhances statistical power but may introduce interpretive challenges.
 For instance, participants completing the first session could learn that odor identity would be relevant for the Day 2 task, potentially altering their approach to processing odor identity in later sessions.
-To mitigate this, we compared groups of participants based on the order of cTBS and sham stimulation.
-Importantly, no findings were driven by stimulation order, speaking to the robustness of our results.
-However, the small sample size within each order group may limit the detection of subtle order effects.
-Another limitation is the difference in perceived TMS discomfort and intensity between cTBS and sham conditions as reported in current work and our previous work (Liu et al. 2024).
-However, our analyses found no differences in these ratings between anterior and posterior sites, and they did not account for the observed behavioral effects.
+To test this possibility, we compared groups of participants based on the order of cTBS and sham stimulation.
+Importantly, our findings were not driven by stimulation order, speaking to the robustness of our results.
+However, the small sample size within each session-order group may limit the ability to detect subtle order effects.
+Another limitation is the difference in perceived TMS discomfort and intensity between cTBS and sham conditions as reported in the current and our previous work (Liu et al. 2024).
+However, we found no differences in these ratings between anterior and posterior sites, and individual differences did not account for the observed behavioral effects.

 Conclusion

-In conclusion, our study reveals distinct roles of the anterior and posterior OFC in cognitive map formation and its use in an outcome devaluation task in humans.
-These findings contribute to a deeper understanding of OFC subregions in adaptive decision-making.
+In conclusion, our study reveals distinct roles of the anterior and posterior OFC network in cognitive map formation and its use for goal-directed behavior in humans.
+These findings contribute to a better understanding of the functional role of OFC subregions in adaptive decision-making.
 Additionally, this work offers valuable insights for research in rodents and non-human primates, advancing our understanding of the neural mechanisms underlying adaptive decision-making across species.

 Methods